-- A. Every individual seeking employment or employed as a level three security guard or level three armored vehicle security guard shall file an application for registration with the department. - B. Applicants for registration as a level three security guard shall submit the following: - (1) completed application with two passport type photos taken within the prior six months; - (2) non-refundable registration fee as defined in 16.48.5 NMAC; - (3) proof of age indicating applicant is at least 21 years of age (copy of driver's license,
+- A. Every individual seeking employment or employed as a level three security guard or level three armored vehicle security guard shall file an application for registration with the department. - B. Applicants for registration as a level three security guard shall submit the following: - (1) completed application [with two passport type photos taken within the prior six months;] that includes the applicant's: - (a) full name; - (b) date of birth; - (c) mailing address; - (d) electronic mail address; - (e) two 2X2 inch recent photographs or an upload of a recent electronic headshot photograph; and

-[state] government issued identification card, military identification, [baptismal certification] or U.S. passport);

-- (4) copy of a current registration in good standing as a level two security guard or proof of completing department approved level one and level two security guard training; - (5) achievement of a passing score of not less than ninety percent on the [board] department approved jurisprudence examination, [provided by the board] covering the Private Investigations Act and the rules; - (6) proof of a high school diploma or its equivalent; - (7) department's release of information form: - (8) proof of completing a department approved firearm training program as defined in Subsection C of 16.48.2.19 NMAC prior to being placed on a guard post for the first time as a level three security guard; that training must be provided by: - (a) a public educational institution in New Mexico or an educational institution licensed by the higher education department pursuant to the Post-Secondary Educational Institution Act; - (b) an in-house training program provided by a licensed private patrol company using a curriculum provided by the department and taught by an instructor who has been [reviewed and recommended by the board and] approved by the superintendent; - (c) the New Mexico law enforcement academy; or - (d) any other department-approved educational institution using a curriculum approved by the department and taught by an instructor who has been [reviewed and recommended by the board and] approved by the superintendent; - (9) proof of being firearm certified by an instructor recognized and certified by the New Mexico law enforcement academy or the national rifle association (NRA) law enforcement activities division; - (10) proof of level two weapon endorsement or proof of completing department approved weapon training as defined in Subsection E of 16.48.2.18 NMAC; and
+- (f) signed release of information; - (2) non-refundable registration fee as defined in 16.48.5 NMAC; - [(3) proof of age indicating applicant is at least 21 years of age (copy of driver's license, state issued identification card, military identification, baptismal certification or U.S. passport); - ([4]3) copy of a current registration in good standing as a level two security guard or proof of completing department approved level one and level two security guard training; - ([5]4) achievement of a passing score of not less than ninety percent on the [] department approved jurisprudence examination, [provided by the board] covering the Private Investigations Act and the rules; - [(6) proof of a high school diploma or its equivalent; - (7) department's release of information form; - ([8]5) proof of completing a department approved firearm training program as defined in Subsection C of 16.48.2.19 NMAC prior to being placed on a guard post for the first time as a level three security guard; that training must be provided by: - (a) a public educational institution in New Mexico or an educational institution licensed by the higher education department pursuant to the Post-Secondary Educational Institution Act; - (b) an in-house training program provided by a licensed private patrol company using a curriculum provided by the department and taught by an instructor who has been [reviewed and recommended by the board and]approved by the superintendent; - (c) the New Mexico law enforcement academy; or - (d) any other department-approved educational institution using a curriculum approved by the department and taught by an instructor who has been [reviewed and recommended by the board and and approved by the superintendent;

-(11) successful completion of a psychological evaluation as prescribed by the department to determine suitability for carrying firearms.
+- (9) proof of being firearm certified by an instructor recognized and certified by the New Mexico law enforcement academy or the national rifle association (NRA) law enforcement activities division; - (10) proof of level two weapon endorsement or proof of completing department approved weapon training as defined in Subsection E of 16.48.2.18 NMAC; and - (11) successful completion of a psychological evaluation as prescribed by the department to determine suitability for carrying firearms.